“Araminth’s the priority!”

 “Nope, I am the engineer.
 They never make great captains,” Havelock commented.

-“One of the other Shagornan elves?”
-My-re asked.
+“One of the other Shagornan Elves?”
+My‑re asked.

 My‑re sighed, “Right, I guess that makes me captain.”

-There was a cheer throughout the ship.
+A cheer erupted throughout the ship.

-Havelock approached My-re.
-“Orders Captain?”
+Havelock approached My‑re.
+“Orders, Captain?”

 “Crew!
 Once Vomarian, Westwind, and the elves depart with Koma, prepare the ship for takeoff!
-Set course for the Twisted Lands.”
+Set course for the Twisted Lands!”